Battle of Shanghai: Japanese landings (August 23 – September 10)

-On August 23, the SEF, led by Iwane Matsui, landed in Liuhe, Wusong (吳淞), and Chuanshakou.
+On August 23, the SEF, led by Iwane Matsui, landed in Wusong (吳淞), and Chuanshakou.
 Chiang Kai-shek had expected these coastal towns to be vulnerable to Japanese landings and ordered Chen Cheng to reinforce the area with the 18th Army.
 However, the Chinese were unable to match Japanese firepower.
 The Japanese almost always began their amphibious assaults with heavy naval and air bombardment of the Chinese coastal defense works and trenches.
 It was not unheard of for the Chinese to lose an entire garrison to such bombardments.
 However, the Chinese would reinforce almost immediately to counter the Japanese troops who had just made their landing after the bombardment.